 Dr Alistair Campbell is a Clinical Psychologist working with individuals, couples and families.
 He particularly enjoys working with couples, and assisting them to develop more satisfying and enriched relationships; or to help them work through the difficult issues that come with a decision to separate.

-To make an appointment with couples counselling psychologist, Dr Alistair Campbell, you can try Online Booking – Loganholme or call M1 Psychology (Loganholme) on (07) 3067 9129.
+To make an appointment with couples counselling psychologist, Dr Alistair Campbell, try Online Booking.
+Alternatively, you can call Vision Psychology Brisbane on (07) 3088 5422, or M1 Psychology Loganholme on (07) 3067 9129.